bkssdev/capstone-frontend/README.md

 If application did not start up via browser after executing `npm start`,

-If using the got the following error on macOs
+If using the got the following error on macOs or any OS

    `Error: error:0308010C:digital envelope routines::unsupported`